efinauri/languria/README.md

 no = ?_ // the empty option
 ```

-To extract a value from an option that contains one, you can use the `|>` operator.
+To pull out a value from an option that contains one, you can use the `|>` operator.
-This operation fails if there's no value to pull out.
+This operation fails if the option isn't holding a value.

 ```
 ?3|> == 3